Training for PAL Facilitators

 Training for Peer Tutors

-Advanced Peer Tutors take Introduction to Peer Education (OUE 3050), offered through the University of Minnesota Office of Undergraduate Education.
+Advanced Peer Tutors (CRLA ITTPC levels II and III) take a one credit course, Introduction to Peer Education (OUE 3050), offered through the University of Minnesota Office of Undergraduate Education.
 This course introduces students to relevant educational theories, models, and history to inform their practice as peer educators.
 The goal of this course is to provide a theoretical and historical background useful to approaching tutoring, session planning, and group facilitation.